 The Robinson Crabapple is a very popular tree in Colorado due to its huge pink blossoms (1.5" in diameter) in the spring and year round good looks.
 It's also a flowering tree that resists most of the diseases and pests that plague other varieties of crabapples.This tree typically blooms a little earlier than the other flowering trees which is a welcomed sight after winter.
 Its summer foliage is a bronze-green that changes to a nice coppery-orange in fall.

-This tree is best used as a landscaping tree in the yard or a featured tree in the landscape.
-This tree produces small red berries (3/8″ in diameter) which attracts birds and butterflies.
+The Robinson Crabapple is best used as a landscaping tree in the yard or a featured tree in the landscape.
+This tree produces small red berries (3/8" in diameter) which attracts birds and butterflies.
 The fruit can also be harvested and used for jams.
 It has an upright and wide spreading canopy which grows to 15-20 feet tall and 15 feet wide at maturity.
 This tree is extremely easy to grow and requires little maintenance other than occasional summer watering during the first couple years.
 This tree grows fast and should be planted in full sun.
-Although it is not necessary – pruning every couple years can help define its shape, which should ideally be done in the winter.
+Although it is not necessary, pruning every couple years can help define its shape.
+For best results, prune in the winter.